Table of Contents

 Peak plasma (blood) concentrations of R-LA were found to be 40-50% higher than S-LA.
 This suggests that R-LA is better absorbed than S-LA.[x]

-The only pre-formulated nootropic stack that I’ve been able to find that uses pure R-LA is Performance Lab® Energy which contains 150 mg of the patented Bio-Enhanced® version of R-Lipoic Acid.
+The only pre-formulated nootropic stack that I’ve been able to find that uses pure R-LA, and which I use and highly recommend is Performance Lab® Energy which contains 100 mg of the patented Bio-Enhanced® version of R-Lipoic Acid.
+Which is up to 12-times more effective than other regular alpha lipoic acid supplements.

 Alpha Lipoic Acid Side Effects